frederic-perez/AmE-dictionary/data/idioms.md

 __game of chicken__
 __game over__ __2__ By extension, a phrase used to describe a situation that has failed or is likely to fail. _When she finds out you cheated on her, it’ll be game over, dude._
 __game plan__ :two::hammer:
-__game-changer__ :dart::eight: (game changer) An idea or event that significantly changes the way something is done or thought about.
+__game-changer__ :dart::nine: (game changer) An idea or event that significantly changes the way something is done or thought about.
 __gangbusters__ __1__ Successful. _Oh, presenting the case to the students was gangbusters—they got totally engrossed in trying to the solve the mystery._ __2__ A wild, busy, and successful event.
 (See also _like gangbusters_.) _Our party was truly gangbusters, for sure._
 __garbage in, garbage out__ :two::hammer:
 __gargle__ :two: __1__ _v slang_ To drink alcohol. _I lit a cigarette and gargled Old Crow._ __2__ _n slang_ An alcoholic drink. _It’s been a long week—want to get a gargle with me?_